Night in the secret realm wasn't truly dark, but dreaming.

 "Not anymore," Su Min said.

-This time, Xie Yingying did not look away.
+This time, Xie Yingying didn't look away from her.

-Their hands met again, this time naturally.
-Fingers interlaced, not with the heat of hunger, but with the calm of recognition.
-As if their souls were now walking beside each other too, matching one another step for step.
+Their hands met again, and this time the contact felt natural.
+Their fingers interlaced.
+It wasn't with the heat of hunger, but with the calm of recognition.
+It was as if their souls were now walking beside each other too, matching one another step for step.

-And then, the final test: an empty courtyard where all illusions faded, leaving only skin and spiritual qi, light and shadow.
+And then, the final test arrived: an empty courtyard where all the illusions faded away.
+It left only skin and spiritual Qi, light and shadow.

-But the Solar and Lunar energy did not clash.
+But the Solar and Lunar energy didn't clash in violence.
 They breathed together.
-Found a rhythm.
-A shared tide.
+They found a rhythm.
+They found a shared tide.

 There was no kiss.